clearlinux/clear-linux-documentation/source/clear-linux/tutorials/web-server-install/web-server-install.rst

 Create a LAMP Server
 **********************

 A LAMP server uses Linux\*, Apache\*, MySQL\*, and PHP\* to set up a fully functional web server and host a website.
-Note that this tutorial installs MariaDB, which is a drop- in replacement for MySQL.
+Note that this tutorial installs MariaDB, which is a drop-in replacement for MySQL.

 This tutorial follows these steps: